hassanaliemon/assesment2024/README.md

 # EDA
-eda.ipynb file contains all the eda and finally it will save a .csv file which will contain sales of each month
+eda.ipynb file contains all the eda and finally it will save a `month_pred.csv` file which will contain sales of each month

 # Train ML model
 train_model.ipynb file contains training code